LCC-CIT/CS295N-CourseMaterials/Labs/Lab01/Lab01-DefaultMvcSite.md

 CS295N, Web Development 1: ASP.NET

 In this lab, you will be creating a web site that you will continue to build on in subsequent lab assignments.
-The type of site you make will depend on the Moodle group to which you have been assigned.
+The type of site you make will depend on the Moodle lab assignment group to which you have been assigned.
 These are the types of sites you will create:

 - Group A: Community site&mdash;this can be a site for a neighborhood, a club, or any other type of group.
 - Group B: Fan site&mdash;a site dedicated to a person, book, music group or anything else you might be a fan of.